 - 2.1 As an employer of more than five employees, the council is required to have a written health and safety policy.
 The current policy was adopted in January 2022 and is attached.
-This is the first review since then. - 2.2 It is not essential that councillors study or comment on the document in detail but members should be aware of: - 2.2.1 the policy statement on page 9; - 2.2.2 the description of organisation on page 11; and - 2.2.3 the obligations assumed by them as detailed in page 13. - 2.3 The new document is supported by a Health & Safety Manual which is provided to all staff and relevant other parties (such as outside contractors working on Council premises).
-Any councillors wishing to see this Manual are welcome to apply to the Town Clerk for a copy. - 2.4 Since the last report in January 2022 there have been no RIDDOR-reportable accidents or incidents and none which resulted in any injury requiring treatment by a medical professional.
+The policy was reviewed (but not altered) at the meeting of this committee in May 2024. - 2.2 It is not essential that councillors study or comment on the document in detail but members should be aware of: - 2.2.1 the policy statement on page 9; - 2.2.2 the description of organisation on page 11; and - 2.2.3 the obligations assumed by them as detailed in page 13. - 2.3 The document is supported by a Health & Safety Manual which is provided to all staff and relevant other parties (such as outside contractors working on Council premises).
+Any councillors wishing to see this Manual are welcome to apply to the Town Clerk for a copy. - 2.4 Since the last report in May 2023 there have been no RIDDOR-reportable accidents or incidents and none which resulted in any injury requiring treatment by a medical professional.
 A small number of incidents involving minor injuries have been recorded and resulted in the review of relevant risk assessments.
 Staff are encouraged to report all accidents and 'near-misses' so that lessons can be learned.
-Records are also kept of occasions when staff have administered first aid on the occasion of incidents not, strictly speaking, involving accidents at work (e.g. grazes and bruises to skate park users). - 2.5 The council is supported in complying with its health and safety duties by an expert consultancy, Worknest, which undertakes two audits a year.
+Records are also kept of occasions when staff have administered first aid on the occasion of incidents not, strictly speaking, involving accidents at work (e.g. grazes and bruises to skate park users). - 2.5 The council continues to be supported in complying with its health and safety duties by an expert consultancy, Worknest, which undertakes two audits a year.
 These generate actions which officers then take to improve safety.